Here are some helpful hints to help you prepare for an emergency situation:

 - If flood damage occurs to your house, contact the SES on 132 500

-For further information on flooding or storms visit the SES website
+- SES will have further information on flooding or storms

 Each year more people die and are injured in house fires than in bushfires.
+The MFB have some useful home safety tips.
 Here are some simple rules to follow to help keep you safe in your home:

 - Keep emergency numbers near the phone